vaniadimova/parallax/README.md

-## Welcome to GitHub Pages
+## Welcome to Parallax OnePage WebSite

-You can use the [editor on GitHub](https://github.com/vaniadimova/parallax/edit/main/README.md) to maintain and preview the content for your website in Markdown files.